icatalud/dart-sdk-wiki-2/Building-Dart-SDK-on-Ubuntu-10.04-Server.md

-# Building Dart SDK on Ubuntu 10.04 Server

-(You can also build for Debian or CentOS).
+(You can also build for [Debian](https://github.com/dart-lang/sdk/wiki/Building-Dart-SDK-on-Debian) or [CentOS](https://github.com/dart-lang/sdk/wiki/Building-Dart-on-CentOS,-Red-Hat,-Fedora-and-Amazon-Linux-AMI)).

 This document assumes you have a new Ubuntu 10.04 server, and you want to build Dart SDK.
 If you have a modern Linux distro, or Mac or Windows, you can follow these instructions instead.